 YAKOVLEV YAK-15: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 9.20 meters 30 feet 2 inches wing area 14.85 sq_meters 160 sq_feet length 8.70 meters 28 feet 6 inches height 2.27 meters 7 feet 5 inches empty weight 1,920 kilograms 4,230 pounds max loaded weight 2,235 kilograms 5,810 pounds maximum speed 805 KPH 500 MPH / 435 KT service ceiling 13,350 meters 43,800 feet range 510 kilometers 320 miles / 275 NMI _____________________ _________________ ___________________

-Despite the fact that the Yak-15 was an interim type, 280 were built by the time production terminated in March 1948, with all aircraft built by State Factory 31 at Tbilisi in Georgia.
+Although the Yak-15 was an interim type, 280 had been manufactured by the time production terminated in March 1948, with all aircraft built by State Factory 31 at Tbilisi in Georgia.
 The plant had already been producing Yak-3s and moving production to the Yak-15 was relatively straightforward.
 One prototype of an unarmed tandem-seat trainer based on the Yak-15 was built, being designated the "Yak-21", but no production followed.

-The steel roller used for a tailwheel in the Yak-15 worked poorly, and of course tailwheel aircraft with long noses tended to give pilots a poor view ahead while taxiing.
-The Yak-17 used a tricycle landing gear configuration, with the nosewheel retracting into a fairing under the nose since there was no space to fit it inside the aircraft.
+The steel roller used for a tailwheel in the Yak-15 worked poorly, and of course tailwheel aircraft with long noses tended to give pilots a poor view forward while taxiing.
+The Yak-17 used a tricycle landing gear configuration, with the nosewheel retracting into a fairing under the nose, there being no space to fit it inside.

 The Yak-17 also had a larger tailfin and rudder; replaced most of the wooden parts with metal parts; and used an uprated RD-10A engine, providing 9.8 kN (1,000 kgp / 2,200 lbf) of thrust.
 Reconfiguring the aircraft reduced internal fuel tankage, but the wings were reinforced to carry wingtip fuel tanks.
-Armament was the same as that of the Yak-15, twin 23-millimeter cannon.
-Due to the increase in weight, the Yak-17 speed and climb were inferior to that of the Yak-15.
-It only remained in service for a very short time before being replaced by the much more advance swept-wing Mikoyan MiG-15.
+Armament was the same as that of the Yak-15 -- twin NS-23 23-millimeter cannon.
+Due to the increase in weight, speed and climb were inferior to that of the Yak-15.
+It only remained in service for a very short time before being replaced by the much more advanced swept-wing Mikoyan MiG-15.

 * While the Soviets pressed forward with advanced jet fighter designs such as the MiG-15, they continued refinement of older designs as insurance.
 Yakovlev OKB engineers decided to come up with a new fighter design on their own, with state authorities then sanctioning development of the new fighter, the "Yak-23", in 1947, and the first of two prototypes performing its initial flight in July of that year.

 The Yak-23 was a follow-on to the Yak-15 and Yak-17 that featured the same "redan" configuration.
 However, the Yak-23 was a "clean sheet of paper" redesign that retained little more than the general configuration of its predecessors.
-The Yak-23 featured all-metal construction; a new wing design obtained from the short-lived Yak-19 project (see below); a tailplane raised to the middle of the tailfin; completely retractable tricycle landing gear; and an RD-500 centrifugal-flow turbojet, which was a copy of a British Rolls-Royce Derwent V, with 15.7 kN (1,600 kgp / 3,525 lbf) thrust.
+The Yak-23 featured all-metal construction; a new wing design obtained from the short-lived Yak-19 project, see below; a tailplane raised to the middle of the tailfin; fully retractable tricycle landing gear; and an RD-500 centrifugal-flow turbojet, which was a copy of a British Rolls-Royce Derwent V, with 15.7 kN (1,600 kgp / 3,525 lbf) thrust.

-The Yak-23 was armed with two Nudelman-Suranov NS-23 23 millimeter cannon, firing from below the air intake, with 90 rounds per gun.
-It could carry a 190 liter (50 US gallon) drop tank on each wingtip.
-It was also one of the first Soviet fighters to be equipped with a (primitive) ejection seat.
+The Yak-23 was armed with two Nudelman-Suranov NS-23 23-millimeter cannon, firing from below the air intake, with 90 rounds per gun.
+It could carry a 190-liter (50 US gallon) drop tank on each wingtip.
+It was also one of the first Soviet fighters to be equipped with an ejection seat.